ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

-new collaboration app that keeps conversations and files in one place.
+Microsoft Teams is a new Office 365 collaboration app that keeps conversations and files in one place.

 Team can orgaize their channels and could be topics, products, projects, departments or just fun.
 Create an open collaborative workspace.